bytebase/bytebase.com-old/content/docs/en/reference/error-code/advisor.md

 ### 603 - Table drop naming convention mismatch

 The table mismatch the naming convention for drop table operation.
 Check [Drop table naming convention](/docs/sql-review/review-rules/table-drop-naming) for details.

+### 701 - Drop database restriction

+Can only drop the database if there's no table in it.
+Check [Drop database restriction](/docs/sql-review/review-rules/database-drop-empty-db) for details.